Florida Bicycle Accident Lawyer

-As a bicycle claim plaintiff, your failure to adhere to these regulations could lead the court to attribute significant fault to your own actions, thus reducing your potential damage recovery (under pure comparative fault).
+As a bicycle claim plaintiff, your failure to adhere to these regulations could lead the court to attribute significant fault to your own actions, thus reducing your potential damage recovery (under modified comparative fault).

 Let’s take a look at a few important ones.

 In Florida, bike riders and their passengers under the age of 16 must wear helmets that are fastened safely and securely and meet various federal regulatory requirements.
 Bike riders age 16 and older do not have to wear helmets, though their failure to wear a helmet may substantially undermine their injury claim.

 For example, if you are 20 years old, not wearing a helmet, and suffer a skull fracture due to a car collision while on your bike, a court is much less likely to award you significant damages given that the injury could have been prevented with the use of a helmet.

 In Florida, bicycles — just like motorcycles — are prohibited from lane splitting (i.e., riding between lanes, on or around the lane dividers).
 Though lane splitting has been legalized in California, and many bikers believe that it is a safe practice, in Florida, if you split the lanes, the court is almost certain to find at least some fault on your behalf.
 This could have significant ramifications for your total damage recovery; in addition to exposing you to very serious harm or injury.

 In some cases, the defendant may have injured you while you were lane splitting by failing to note your presence.
 Perhaps they merged into the next lane, cutting off your path suddenly.
 In such circumstances, you could still recover damages if your Florida bicycle accident lawyer can show that the defendant should have noticed that you were coming and avoided the collision.